The Angel Grove High logo in the film is the same one used in Mighty Morphin Power Rangers (1993).

 Stefanie Scott and AnnaSophia Robb were considered for the role of Kimberly Ann Hart.

-The Ranger actors worked a lot with their stand doubles for the fighting scenes, and had extensive training prior to shooting and they learned a diverse range of styles.
+The Ranger actors worked a lot with their stunt doubles for the fighting scenes, and had extensive training prior to shooting and they learned a diverse range of styles.

 In Mighty Morphin Power Rangers (1993), all five Rangers were given a custom weapon which they could combine to form a powerful weapon.
 In this film, Jason is the only Ranger to wield a custom weapon.
 The filmmakers said they wanted all the other Rangers to get their weapons but this had to be cut out for running time purposes.